0xZaddyy/Consensus-tutorial/README.md

   cursor: pointer;
 }

-button[type="submit"]:hover {
+.form-submit:hover {
   background-color: #006666;
 }
 ```

-This CSS code gives the PoSIValidator component some fundamental styling to improve its appearance and user-friendliness.
+This CSS code gives the `PoSIValidator` component some fundamental styling to improve its appearance and user-friendliness.

 That's all!!
 Using Solidity and React, we created a dummy app for a PoSI contract on the Celo blockchain.
 Of course, this is just a starting point and there are lots of ways we can enhance and expand on this program.
 Nevertheless, perhaps this lesson has provided you with a solid foundation for creating your own.